jhonamaya18/ERCO-Scraping/README.md

 ## SELECTORES.docx

-Document with the HTML selectors for each of the scraped pages, which are changed according to changes in the pages.
+Document with information of HTML selectors for each of the scraped pages, which are changed according to changes in the pages.

+### server/.env

+Environment file with HTML selectors for each of the scraped pages, which are changed according to changes in the pages.

 ### server/index.js